With advanced people analytics, digitalisation and personalised storytelling, today’s internal communicator is able to be much more effective.

 Moreover, internal comms specialist Mike Klein has developed a set of definitions for the key influence groups in organisations: ambassadors, advocates, influencers and followers that enable internal communicators to be much more targeted and impactful in their work.

-Yet despite these developments in the field internal communications, transformations and organisational changes often fail.
+Yet despite these developments in the field of internal communications, transformations and organisational changes often fail.
 There are plenty of reasons for this, but from a communication perspective I see three main reasons.
-If internal communication addresses these, I´m confident that the internal communicators will become the CEO´s most valuable colleague.
+If internal communication addresses these, I'm confident that the internal communicators will become the CEO's most valuable colleague.

 Reason 1: Your communications solutions must match people's personality traits

 Using advanced people analytics to identify the influencers is fantastic, as it gives you an overview of the organisation´s secret networks and lets you know who you need to engage with in order to transform an organization successfully.
 However, what these new methods do not take into account is the individual influencer´s personality trait.
 For example, the fact that most influencers are introverts should be borne in mind when including the influencers in your communication.

 After all, if an influencer is an introvert it´s unlikely that he or she will agree to stand in front of crowds and talk about the new company strategy.
 You have to develop communication solutions that bridge the influencers’ personalities and the organisation´s communications needs.

 Reason 2: Most companies have an information culture

 Sustainable and lasting change only happens if a company has a communication culture.
 This means a culture based on dialogue, feedback and exchange of opinions with a balanced mix of top-down and bottom-up communication, all driven by leaders.